Last update 5/2/2024

-We won’t sugar coat it here.
+We won’t sugarcoat it here.
 Yes, they can be tricky to play the right way when you first try it.
-However, it may feel unnatural to have one finger hold down several strings simultaneously.
+However, having one finger hold down several strings simultaneously may feel unnatural.
 Therefore, it will take some getting used to.

 Here are a few tips for you to help move things along:

 Having your fretting hand in the correct position will make a massive difference in how well you can play a barre chord.
 Our recommendation is as follows.
 Ensure your thumb is placed firmly on the back of the neck to help you get the correct pressure.

 Don’t go too hard.